technikamateur/FreeMind/README.md

 [![beta](https://img.shields.io/badge/Beta%20Version-1.0-yellow.svg)](https://github.com/technikamateur/FreeMind/releases)

 #### Important information:
-All releases, wich are marked with the tag *beta* are not stable!
-Only use them for testing purposes and if you absolutely know what you are doing!
+All releases, wich are marked with the *beta* tag are not stable!
+Use them only for testing purposes and if you absolutely know what you are doing!

 The usage of FreeMind and all components is your own risk!
 Please understand that this software comes with NO WARRANTY!
 For more information see *LICENSE.txt*.

 ***